 Theodosius II and Pulcheria

-In 421, another woman took power in the palace: Theodosius’ wife, Eudocia.
+In 421, another woman took power in Constantinople: Theodosius’ wife, Eudocia.
 Eudocia had the laws of the empire codified in a large book, the Theodosian Code, which was the standard of law throughout Europe and the Mediterranean for the next hundred years.
-But when Eudocia got too powerful, Pulcheria got rid of her and she lived out her life in Jerusalem.
+But when Eudocia got too powerful, Pulcheria got rid of her.
+Eudocia lived out her life in Jerusalem.

 The Sassanian Empire and the Huns

-Like Yazdegerd and his son Bahram in the Sassanian Empire, Pulcheria paid tribute money to Attila and the Huns, rather than attacking them.
 But when Bahram persecuted Christians in the 430s, Pulcheria sent a Roman army to attack him.
 Both sides used Arab mercenaries to do a lot of their fighting.
 Pulcheria succeeded in forcing Bahram to cut back his persecution of Christians living in his empire.
 But in 440, Bahram’s son Yazdegerd II started up the persecution again, and attacked the Roman Empire.
-This time, Pulcheria was also fighting off a Vandal invasion, and she was worried about Attila.
+This time, Pulcheria was also fighting off a Vandal invasion, and she was worried about Attila and the Huns.
 So she just paid Yazdegerd to stop attacking for now.

 Pulcheria and Marcian

 Theodosius II died in 450 (at the age of 49) by falling off his horse.
 He had no sons, but Pulcheria now married an ex-soldier named Marcian, and put him on the throne.
 Now they could stop paying tribute to the Huns.
-By 453, Attila was dead, and the danger ended, but Pulcheria died as well.
+Marcian could lead the army to fight them.
+By 453, Attila was dead (no thanks to Marcian actually), and the danger ended, but Pulcheria died as well.

 Leo I, Leo II, and Zeno